DeanPDX/DeanPDX.github.io/_posts/2022-07-14-thoughts-on-flutter-as-an-angular-developer.md

 featured_image: /images/2022-flutter/flutter-logo.png
 ---

 A client of mine needed a cross-platform mobile app.
 I had been wanting to try Flutter for a while, the client was stack-agnostic, so we decided to build it using Flutter.
-The initial version of the app was limited in scope, but we had ridiculously tight deadlines so it was very much so trial by fire.
+The initial version of the app was limited in scope, but we had tight deadlines so it was very much so trial by fire.
+Such is the life of a consultant (and I wouldn't trade it for anything!).

 Installation was relatively painless.
 The only manual step was: you have to manually add the CLI binaries to your `PATH`.
 But somebody on my team is pretty new and non-technical and they had no problems with installation.
 The installation also aggressively pushes installing Android Studio but you can get up and running without it initially (by targeting your current platform or Web).

 The first thing I noticed is: if you're using VSCode, the integration is great.
 Everything (F5 to debug, switching targets from Web to Windows to Android, etc.) just works out of the box.
 It felt like a more mature experience than I expected it to be.
 Documentation and examples are pretty complete, and the CLI / package management just works without having to Google endless errors to get your project building (I'm looking at you, NPM).

 ## Dart
-Dart feels pretty C#-ish to me (and I am not the only person on my team that made that observation).
+Dart feels ver C#-ish.
 If you have a .NET background, you'll probably feel right at home.
 It's designed for building UIs, so async / await is very much so a first-class citizen.
 It can be built JIT with the Dart VM or AOT.
 If you're building a Flutter app, there is no support for reflection.

 From [the faq](https://dart.dev/faq#q-why-isnt-dart-syntax-more-exciting) under "Why isn’t Dart syntax more exciting?":